syoker/moto-onefusion-overlay/readme.md

-# Motorola One Fusion Overlay
+# Motorola One Fusion Overlay (Stopped development)

-This module installs all necessary RROs (Runtime Resources Overlays) for the correct function of the GSI in the Motorola One Fusion (A11, A12, A12.1 & A13 ONLY).
+This module installs all necessary RROs (Runtime Resources Overlays) for the correct function of the GSI in the Motorola One Fusion (A11, A12, A12.1, A13 & A14 ONLY).

 ![](https://raw.githubusercontent.com/syoker/moto-onefusion-overlay/main/.github/img/image.png)

 > - This module only work in GSI.
-> - Stopped development.

 ![License](https://img.shields.io/github/license/syoker/moto-onefusion-overlay)
 ![Release date](https://img.shields.io/github/release-date/syoker/moto-onefusion-overlay)